-If there’s one thing that distinguishes the Fourth Industrial Revolution from the prior three, it’s the rate of change and innovation.
+If there’s one thing that distinguishes the Fourth Industrial Revolution from the prior three industrial revolutions, it’s the rate of change and innovation.
 It took over a hundred years for the steam-powered revolution to transform society from farm-centered to factory-centered.
 Now think about the impact of mobile phones and how they have transformed our society.
 That happened in just over 10 years.
 Some of the world’s largest and most valuable companies didn’t even exist 25 years ago.

-And it just feels normal.
+The pace of change feels normal.
 We have all grown accustomed to the rapid march of technological innovation.
 That presents both a challenge and an opportunity for organizations that are transforming.

-- What is Digital Transformation?
+- Blog Post: What is Digital Transformation?
 (Salesforce.com website)

 - Blog Post: What Is the Fourth Industrial Revolution?

 - Blog Post: Understanding What It Really Means to Be “Customer Obsessed”

 - Blog Post: Creating A Culture Of Digital Transformation